 If you want to enroll in Creative Writing:

 Submit a writing sample as soon as possible.
-All Barnard Creative Writing courses require an application and the deadline for submissions is a week before the first day of classes.
+All Barnard Creative Writing courses require an application and the deadline to apply is a week before the first day of classes.
 If the deadline has passed, however, space may still be available.
-You may also take Creative Writing courses at Columbia.
 More details can be found on our "Forms & Procedures" page.
-For further information, contact Prof. Timea Szell, who heads our Creative Writing division, at tszell(at)barnard(dot)edu.

 Preparing for after Graduation